 Admins and end users can also choose if they would like to restore emails with the original labels that were attached to the email at the time of backup.
 When restoring email directly back into a user’s account, it often makes sense to put back the original labels, but when restoring email from one account into another account, you likely do not want to create the same labels (folder structure) – that could be confusing to the user receiving the email, and why Spanning now gives you the choice.

 This enhancement is based on numerous interviews held with Google Workspace admins by Spanning by EMC Product and Design Teams.

 You can add the custom label name by editing the field shown when in the restore flow; in addition, you can also choose if you would like to add original labels.
 For details, read the article in the Knowledge Base here.

-As you’d expect, our leadership in backup-and-restore derives from the fact that our features are developed in close partnership with Google Apps admins.
+As you’d expect, our leadership in backup-and-restore derives from the fact that our features are developed in close partnership with Google Workspace admins.
 We gather requirements based on their real-world use cases, and design the user experience with direct admin involvement.
 We engineer and innovate not just to claim we have a feature, but to ensure that it will truly meet customer needs.